-Limp is a symptom or an observation but is not a diagnosis.
+- Limp is a symptom and not a diagnosis.

 - Growing pains do NOT cause limp.
 Be aware of the rules of growing pains

-The photograph shows a short right leg (due to hip disease) and results in a limp.
+The photograph shows a short right leg (due to hip disease) resulting in a limp.